 What is the maximum number of people allowed on a guided walk or navigation session?

 The maximum number may differ, depending on the activity and the grade.
-For most walks the maximum number is 20 people, with the exception of some easy walks.
+For Easy, Easy Plus and Moderate grade walks the maximum number is 20 people, with the exception of some easy walks.
+For Hard and Very Hard grade walks the maximum is 12.
 While few walks reach maximum capacity we advise you book a place to avoid disappointment.

 How much food and water do I need to bring?

 Please bring enough food and drink for the duration of the activity.
 Don't forget to carry extra water on warm, sunny days.

 What if I’m struggling to do the activity?

 Our walks are graded to help you choose one that matches your ability.
 Our walk grades can only be an indication as people can often over or under-estimate what they are capable of doing.
 Most walks include at least some steep ground.
 Our easy grade walks stick to flat ground.